worktheclock/replit.github.io/tutorials/01-introduction-to-the-repl-it-ide.md

 If you followed along, you'll already have your own version of the repl to extend.
 If not, start from ours.
 Fork it from the embed below.

-<iframe height="400px" width="100%" src="https://repl.it/@GarethDwyer1/cwr-01-quadratic-equations?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>
+<iframe height="400px" width="100%" src="https://replit.com/@GarethDwyer1/cwr-01-quadratic-equations?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>

 ## Where next?

-You can now create basic programs on your own or with friends, and you are familiar with the most important Repl.it features.
+You can now create basic programs on your own or with friends, and you are familiar with the most important Replit features.
 There's a lot more to learn though.
-In the next nine lessons, you'll work through a series of projects that will teach you more about Repl.it features and programming concepts along the way.
+In the next nine lessons, you'll work through a series of projects that will teach you more about Replit features and programming concepts along the way.

-If you get stuck, you can get help from the [Repl.it community](https://repl.it/talk/all) or on the [Repl.it Discord server](https://repl.it/discord).
+If you get stuck, you can get help from the [Replit community](https://replit.com/talk/all) or on the [Replit Discord server](https://replit.com/discord).